1989 Dime Value Checker: Errors List, ā€œPā€, “D” & “S” Mint Mark Worth

 1. Missing Clad Layer Errors

 This error originates from bonding failures during planchet strip preparation at the mint facility.
-The 1989 dime’s three-layer construction—copper core sandwiched between nickel surfaces—sometimes experiences incomplete adhesion between metals.
+The 1989 dime’s three-layer construction — a copper core sandwiched between two nickel surfaces — sometimes experienced incomplete adhesion between metals.

-When the outer nickel layer fails to bond properly with the copper center, the punched blank separates during production, resulting in a coin displaying orange-red copper on one side while maintaining its normal silvery appearance on the reverse.
+When the outer nickel layer fails to bond properly, the punched blank separates during production.
+The result is a coin displaying orange-red copper on one side while maintaining its normal silvery appearance on the other.
 Authentication requires examining edge coloration and verifying slightly reduced weight compared to standard specifications.

 2. Clipped Planchet Errors